Yoav666s/dnd-wiki/collections/_lore/glenfast.md

 A large half-island located in the south of [[Durn]], mostly inhabited by dwarves.
 The worst battles of the [[Last War]] took place there, and is now one of the most strictly guarded countries in [[the empire]].
 The elves have established new order, dividing the country to three main districts: [[Solemnvor]], [[Froste]], [[Mortmount]]

 # Solemnvore
 Referred to as *Sullenmerr* in Dwarvish.
 Its capital city is Fausternott, or *Fosternuk* in Dwarvish.
+Often referred to as *'Nuk*, the capital is the heart of Glenfast.
+Though heavily guarded by soldiers of the empire, its streets are populated by people from all over Durn.

 # Froste
 Referred to as the *Krass* in Dwarvish.